 By the end of this module the student should be able to:

-1. Understand the use and application of notational analysis within a performance setting
+2. Develop intermediate biomechanical laboratory skills - Understand the use and application of performance analysis within a performance setting

 4. Use and understand biomechanical and performance analysis software